nickbild/dungeons_of_doom/README.md

 I also gave the player unlimited power and health, which is great for exploring and testing, but that boost can be left out for those that want the challenge.

 After assembly, the binary can be burned to a ROM chip mapped into the cartridge port, or should also work with any decent emulator.
-I assembled to source code with [LWASM](http://www.lwtools.ca/manual/c62.html).
+I assembled the source code with [LWASM](http://www.lwtools.ca/manual/c62.html).

 Speaking of source code, the former CEO of DynaMicro, Inc. very graciously released the source code for public distribution, but only in its original form.
 Since I have modified it, I cannot distribute my work.
 However, one can still recreate Dungeons of Doom without too much trouble by: